BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 </p>

 <p>
-The coworker at Domino's Pizza, who was homeless and quite angry, freaking out about the lack of pizza prep from the prior day.
+The coworker at Domino's Pizza, who was homeless-living in his car and an occasional hotel room-and was unbelieveably angry, freaking out about the lack of pizza prep from the prior day.
 </p>

 <p>
 Throwing the pizza dough trays out of walk-in cooler while screaming "now they're out".
-A coworker and I were were on the other side of the pizza oven.
+A coworker and I were on the other side of the pizza oven.
-We looked at each other with a sort of mutual "woah".
+We looked at each other with a knowing look of mutual "woah".
 </p>

 <p>